-It was the morning of Christmas Eve, and once again it didn’t feel like Christmas.
+It was the morning of Christmas Eve, and once again, it didn’t feel like Christmas.

-My family always got together to celebrate Christmas at my parent’s home – but I had missed the last couple of Christmases because I was living in Vancouver.
+My family always got together to celebrate Christmas at my parent’s home – but I had missed the last couple of Christmases because I lived in Vancouver.

 I had yet to see their new home in Midland – but I was more excited about seeing my Mom and brothers and sisters and my niece and nephew.

 Some of those traditions included arriving on Christmas Eve and spending the night – so we could all get up together – just like when we were all growing up at our home in Oshawa and then later in Georgetown.

-At my parents home in Georgetown, my Dad had built a fantastic bar in the rec room, and he would wear a Christmas hat while he served drinks from his perch on a stool behind the bar – which he considered “sacred” ground.
+At my parent’s home in Georgetown, my Dad built a fantastic bar in the rec room, and he would wear a Christmas hat while he served drinks from his perch on a stool behind the bar – which he considered “sacred” ground.

 And as we arrived on Christmas Eve, the first thing you heard when you entered their house was the laughter and shouting from downstairs.

 We would all gather around the Christmas Tree in the family room, and Dad would give each person one gift to open – beginning with my Mom.

-My brothers, sisters and I would then prepare a sumptuous breakfast for everyone – and let Mom have the day off from the kitchen.
+My brothers, sisters, and I would then prepare breakfast for everyone – and let Mom have the day off from the kitchen.

 Later, Mom would bring a platter of Scotch Eggs for us to snack on.

-And then about mid-afternoon, we would all gather in the dining room for a sumptuous turkey dinner.
+And then, about mid-afternoon, we would all gather in the dining room for a sumptuous turkey dinner.

-She was happiest when she had every one of us together – as a family – and still pleaded with us – “Do you have to go so soon?”
+She was happiest when she had every one of us together – as a family – and still pleaded with us:

 So, on this morning of Christmas Eve, I was having a coffee and looking at one of those family portraits – and I got homesick.